-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Mrs Nancarrow has completed the National Award for Special Education Needs Co-ordinators to allow her to support children, staff and parents.
-SENCo Network and Cluster meetings attended by the SENDCo each term.
-Monthly training for Teaching Assistants by SENDCo and Assistant Head.
-Half termly training for LSA's by LSA Lead and SENDCo.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co-ordinators, allowing them to support children, staff and parents.
+Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
+SENCo Network and Cluster meetings attended by the Inclusion Lead each term.
+Monthly training for Teaching Assistants by Inclusion Lead and Assistant Head.
+Half termly training for LSA's by LSA Lead and Inclusion Lead.
 Opportunities for curriculum leads to attend relevant conferences and courses and feedback to the rest of the staff.
 Staff inset, weekly staff meetings.
-Mrs Nancarrow has completed the National Award for Special Education Needs Co-ordinators to allow her to support children, staff and parents.
+Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co- ordinators, allowing them to support children, staff and parents.
+Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
 'Draw and Talk' training received by the Learning Mentor.
 Opportunities for staff to attend training specific to an area of identified need.
-ASD and Dyslexia Champion has been/will be attended by members of the SEN team.
-Speech and Language specialist training will be attended this term by designated staff.
-Mrs Nancarrow has completed the National Award for Special Education Needs Co-ordinators to allow her to support children, staff and parents.
+ASD and Dyslexia Champion has been attended by members of the SEN team.
+Speech and Language specialist training has been received by the SAL HLTA.
+Mrs Nancarrow and Miss Carew have completed the National Award for Special Education Needs Co- ordinators, allowing them to support children, staff and parents.
+Miss Nile is completing the National Award for Special Education Needs Co-ordinators.
 Opportunities for staff to attend training specific to an area of identified need.